MockbaTheBorg/MockbaModular/README.md

 # Mockba Modular
-Mockba's modules for VCV Rack
+Mockba's modules for VCV Rack: https://vcvrack.com/plugins#Mockba

 This is a small collection of modules I have created out of pure necessity.<br>
 I believe these modules might prove useful to others.
 Please feel free to use them.